Robbie Ethridge

 Robbie Franklyn Ethridge (born 1955) is an American anthropologist and author.
 She is a professor of anthropology at the University of Mississippi.

 Education

 In 1996, Ethridge received a PhD from the University of Georgia.

 Career

 She is a founding editor of the journal Native South.
 She is also the North American associate editor for the journal Ethnohistory.

 Awards and honors

 She received the Robert C. Anderson Memorial Award for "an outstanding record or research accomplishment" from the University of Georgia, her alma mater, in January 2000.
-Her 2010 book From Chicaza to Chickasaw, on European impacts on Mississipian culture, won the James Mooney Award from the Southern Anthropological Society.
+Her 2010 book From Chicaza to Chickasaw, on European impacts on Mississippian culture, won the James Mooney Award from the Southern Anthropological Society.